etdon/winj/README.md

 - Function calls and types are constructed cleanly with fluent builders.
 - Facades (`facade` module) are built around more complex and constant flows like hook management as well as logically tied components.
-- Lightweight with zero third-party runtime dependencies.
+- Lightweight with zero third-party runtime dependencies (less than 1 MB in compiled size).

 # Warnings